jamesquinlan/Intro-Database-SQL/lectures/improve_performance.md

 ### SQL Statement Tuning
 ---

 Optimally written SQL statements mainly consisting of "fine tuning" the `FROM` and `WHERE` clauses, NOT to be confused with _database tuning_ which is concerned with the design and structure of the tables, the allocation of memory, and disk usage.
 NOTE: All SQL tuning performance depends on the _SQL Optimizer_ and not all optimizers are the same.
 Check your implementation and/or consult DBA to learn how the optimizer reads SQL code.
+NOTE: Although not directly effecting the performance, __ALWAYS__ establish __coding standards__ in a multiuser programming environment.

 Three tuning techniques: